Lattay/Lattay/README.md

 ### Hi there 👋

-I am a hobbyist programmers passionate about programming languages and open source and computational chemistry 🧪 PhD student.
+I am a hobbyist programmers passionate about programming languages and open source and theoretical chemistry 🧪 PhD.

 Most of my projects are now living at [Sourcehut](https://git.sr.ht/~lattay) and I am removing projects from Github.